ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

     ```lua linenums="1"
     -- Script "B"

-    local evt = nil
+    local eventListener

-    evt = Events.Connect("CallOnce", function(msg)
+    eventListener = Events.Connect("CallOnce", function(msg)
         print(msg)

-        -- Check if the evt is connected, if so, disconnect.
+        -- Check if the eventListener is connected, if so, disconnect.

-        if evt ~= nil and evt.isConnected then
+        if eventListener.isConnected then
-            evt:Disconnect()
+            eventListener:Disconnect()
-            evt = nil
+            eventListener = nil
         end
     end)
     ```

     In the above code, the event `CallOnce` is broadcasted which will fire all listeners attached to that event.
 The connected listener will only be fired once.
-A reference to the `EventListener` is stored in the `evt` variable so that the event `CallOnce` can be disconnected later.
+A reference to the `EventListener` is stored in the `eventListener` variable so that the event `CallOnce` can be disconnected later.

 - `Events.BroadcastToAllPlayers`